 This tells you the depth that this fish is detected and the depth from the sonar to the fish.
 An example is if the area is 12ft deep and the fish is at 8ft then it will be 4ft from the bottom, very handy for zigs!

-Here are a few videos that I’ve found helpful in understanding the deeper pro plus
+Here are a few videos that I’ve found helpful in understanding the how the feature and fish finding work

 I hope you’ve found this deeper fish finder review helpful.